Coboundaries of commuting Borel automorphisms: Introduction

 \begin{theorem} Let $\Gamma$ be a free Borel $\Z^d$-action generated by commuting Borel automorphisms, $\{T_i\}$, $i=1,2,..,d$, of a standard Borel space $(X,\B)$.
 Then for any $d$-tuple $(t_1,...,t_d)$ of positive integers, there exists a Borel set $A$, such that

 $(i)$ $A$ is a complete section for $\Gamma$,

 $(ii)$ the sets $T_1^{k_1}...T_d^{k_d} A$, $0\leq k_i < t_i$, $i=1,2,..,d$, are pairwise disjoint.

 \end{theorem} Theorem $\ref{d-Marker}$ can also be considered as a weaker version of \textit{Rokhlin Lemma} for Borel $\Z^d$-action.
-We should mention that Theorem $\ref{d-Marker}$ can be derived from the work of S. Gao and S. Jackson \cite{GaoSuJackson_2015}.
-In this note, we provide a new and purely dynamical proof.
+We should mention that Theorem $\ref{d-Marker}$ can be derived from the work of S. Gao and S. Jackson (see Theorem 3.1 in \cite{GaoSuJackson_2015}) where the authors used descriptive set theoretic methods (big-marker-little-marker method) to prove the theorem.
+In this paper, we provide a different and purely dynamical proof for Theorem $\ref{d-Marker}$.